🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 1.1.1 Tokenization

-Tokenization is the process of splitting text into meaningful units (tokens).
+Tokenization is the process of splitting text into meaningful units called tokens.

 Word-Level Tokenization